adamkurth/reborn_dev/doc/html/_sources/overview.rst.txt

 The bornagain Python package is meant to be used for the simulation and analysis of x-ray diffraction under the Born approximation.
-It is not the first attempt to create such a package, hence the double-meaning of the name.
+It is not the first attempt to create such a package, hence the name.

-For clarity, bornagain is not a "program".
-To use a *Python package* such as bornagain, you must write your own custom python scripts or programs.
+It turns out that there is another Python package called "`BornAgain <www.bornagainproject.org>`_"... and it is for simulating diffraction under the Born approximation.
+Since they were first (and their software looks really impressive) this package will probably be re-named...

-**Beware**: bornagain is under continuous development; there might still be some large changes to the API in the near future.
+Since bornagain is under continuous development, there might still be some large changes to the API in the near future.

+There are lots of other Python packages that provide utilities that overlap with bornagain:

+- DIALS
+- cctbx
+- psgeom
+- poppy
+- xrayutilities
+- xraylib
+- and so on

 What's in bornagain?
 --------------------

+For clarity, bornagain is not a "program" - in order to use it you must write Python code.
 In a nutshell, the basic elements of the bornagain package are:

 - Classes for describing incident x-ray beams.
 - Classes for describing detector geometries.